Chinese proverbs

-Many Chinese proverbs exist, some of which have entered English in forms that are of varying degrees of faithfulness.
+Many Chinese proverbs (yànyǔ 諺語) exist, some of which have entered English in forms that are of varying degrees of faithfulness.
 A notable example is "A journey of a thousand miles begins with a single step", from the Dao De Jing, ascribed to Laozi.
 They cover all aspects of life, and are widely used in everyday speech, in contrast to the decline of the use of proverbs in Western cultures.
 The majority are distinct from high literary forms such as xiehouyu and chengyu, and are common sayings of usually anonymous authorship, originating through "little tradition" rather than "great tradition".

 Collections and sources

 In the preface and introduction to his 1875 categorized collection of Chinese proverbs, Wesleyan missionary William Scarborough observed that there had theretofore been very few European-language works on the subject, listing John Francis Davis' 1823 Chinese Moral Maxims, Paul Hubert Perny's 1869 Proverbes Chinois, and Justus Doolittle's 1872 Vocabulary and Handbook of the Chinese Language as exhaustive on the subject to that point.
 He also observed that there were few collections in Chinese languages.
 Two such collections he named as Chien-pên-hsien-wen, "A Book of Selected Virtuous Lore" (a.k.a.
 Tsêng-huang, "Great Collection"), and the Ming-hsin-pao-chien, "A Precious Mirror to throw light on the mind".

 He observed that the proverbs themselves are numerous, with the whole of China probably able to supply some 20,000, a figure that modern scholars agree with.
 Sources of such proverbs he found in the aforementioned collections, in the Yu-hsio ("Youth's Instructor"), the 1859 Chieh-jen-i, the 1707 Chia-pao-chulan-ci ("Complete Collection of Family Treasures"), the 聖語Sheng-yu ("Sacred Edict"), the Kan-ying p'ien ("Book of Rewards and Punishments"), and 主子家言Chutzu-chia-yen ("The Household Rules of the Philosopher Chu").

 The modern popularity of Chinese proverbs in Chinese literature led to an explosion in the availability of dictionaries, glossaries, and studies of them in the middle to late 20th century.